ivs-kuleuven/platosim3/docs/source/dev-branching.md

 ## Switching between Branches

-If you switch to another branch and want to run simulations with the current branch, you will have to re-build the software, as described [here](#dev-building).
+If you switch to another branch and want to run simulations with the current branch, you will have to re-build the software, as described @ref dev-build here.

 It is of course always possible that you come across problems when using either of these branches!
-Please, tell use about them via the GitHub [issue tracking](#IssueTracking) system.
+Please, tell use about them via the GitHub @ref IssueTracking "issue tracking" system.